Mitigating Successor Trustee Liability for Prior Fiduciary Breach: Trust Structure and Administrative Tools

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide estate planning counsel and fiduciary advisers with a thorough and practical guide to protecting successor trustees from liability for breach of fiduciary duty by a preceding trustee or executor.
+This CLE course will provide estate planning counsel and fiduciary advisers with a thorough and practical guide to protecting successor trustees from liability for breach of fiduciary duty by a preceding trustee or executor.
 The panel will describe the general rules binding successor trustees and detail various states’ approaches that limit or expand those duties.
 The panel will discuss structuring and administrative tools to protect successor trustees from claims arising from prior acts.

 - Identifying successor trustees

 - Liability exposure of successor trustees for acts or omissions by prior fiduciaries

 - State approaches to successor trustee duties

 - Drafting tools to minimize successor trustee liability